 Collaborators & Partners

-The LIBRE project is a collaboration between the Boston University School of Public Health’s Department of Health Policy and Management, the Boston-Harvard Burn Injury Model System and the Phoenix Society for Burn Survivors.
+The LIBRE project is a collaboration between the Boston University School of Public Health’s Department of Health Law, Policy and Management, the Boston-Harvard Burn Injury Model System and the Phoenix Society for Burn Survivors.

 The Boston University School of Public Health aims to improve the health of local, national and international populations, particularly the disadvantaged, under-served and vulnerable, through excellence and innovation in education, research and service.
 LIBRE is housed within the Department of Health Policy and Management which has one of the largest health services research programs in the country.
 The research agenda of the department focuses on: health economics, health quality assessment, health outcomes measurement and health management research.